etsangsplk/registry-oauth-server/COMPARE.md

 Docker-native.
 Users/machines log in to the registry using `docker login` with their own Conjur credentials.
 When they try to push/pull an image Conjur is consulted.
 This operation is not exposed to the user; as far as they know they're just using a Docker registry as usual.
 Second, deployment and configuration is simply and requires only 1.
 Registry and 2.
 Conjur.
-There are extra files/database to maintain.
+There are no extra files/database to maintain.